Pakistan, Afghanistan renew rivalry ‘desperate’ for Cricket World Cup win

 Haq also played down the threat posed by Afghanistan’s spin trio of Rashid Khan, Mujeeb Ur Rahman and Mohammad Nabi at a venue renowned as a slow bowlers’ paradise.

-“We know this ground favours spinners and they have quality spin bowlers but we have beaten them 3-0 recently in a one-day series in Sri Lanka under the same conditions,” said Haq.
+“We know this ground favours spinners and they have quality spin bowlers, but we have beaten them 3-0 recently in a one-day series in Sri Lanka under the same conditions,” said Haq.

 “We all know Afghanistan is a good team and in these conditions they will be tough but we are ready for that and will execute our plans.”

-Afghanistan pulled off a shock victory over defending champions England in the Cricket World Cup but have have also slumped to three defeats.
+Afghanistan pulled off a shock victory over defending champions England in the Cricket World Cup but have also slumped to three defeats.

 Coach Jonathan Trott said on Sunday that the rivalry with Pakistan excites his Afghanistan team.